stianeikeland/node-etcd/README.md

 ## Changes

+- 2.1.1 - Increase request pool.maxSockets to 100
 - 2.1.0 - Use proper error objects instead of strings for errors.
 - 2.0.10 - Fix error in documentation
 - 2.0.9 - Added .post() alias of .create().
 Added .compareAndDelete() (for etcd v0.3.0)